 You need to check the lease carefully and ensure that you follow the required procedures, or you may find that you lose your right to break the lease.

-You may in any case be able to negotiate to surrender the lease to the landlord.
+You may, in any case, be able to negotiate to surrender the lease to the landlord.
 The landlord may well expect a payment for allowing this.
-Your negotiating position will be stronger if it will be easy for the landlord to find a new tenant paying a rent at least as high as the one you are committed to.
+Your negotiating position will be stronger if it will be easy for the landlord to find a new tenant paying a rent at least as high as the one you are currently committed to paying.

-You may also be entitled to end the lease if the landlord has failed to comply with its terms: for example, by not fulfilling maintenance obligations.
+You may also be entitled to end the lease if the landlord has failed to comply with the obligations the landlord is bound to under the terms of the lease: for example, by not fulfilling maintenance obligations.
 In practice, it may be easier to use this as a bargaining tool in negotiations to surrender the lease, rather than going through the required legal procedures.

 Assigning a lease to a new tenant

 Depending on the terms of the lease, you may have the right to assign the lease - broadly, selling the lease on to another tenant.
-If the lease does allow this, you may need the landlord's consent to the new tenant, and there may be restrictions: for example, the landlord may be able to reject a tenant who is not as creditworthy as you.
+If the lease does allow this, you may need the landlord's consent or approval of the new tenant before you can assign the lease to the new tenant.
+There may be restrictions: for example, the landlord may be able to reject a tenant who is not as creditworthy as you.

-Unlike termination, assignment does not necessarily allow you to get out of a lease completely.
+Unlike termination, assignment does not necessarily release you from the terms of the lease completely.
 For example, you may well be required to guarantee the next tenant's payments.

 A local chartered surveyor or business transfer agent can help you find a new tenant.